JasonConger/jasonconger.github.io/_pages/about-jason-conger.md

 ## 2021

+* Carahsoft Webinar with Splunk and Microsoft
-* <a href="https://carahevents.carahsoft.com/Event/Details/219228-pr">Splunk Enterprise Transformation with Azure - virtual</a>
+    * <a href="https://carahevents.carahsoft.com/Event/Details/219228-pr" target="_blank">Splunk Enterprise Transformation with Azure</a>

 * Splunk .conf21 - virtual
     * <a href="https://conf.splunk.com/watch/conf-online.html?search=dev1147c#/">Secrets From the Developer Kitchen - Develop On Splunk Like a Pro With UCC, Visual Studio Code and Git</a>